 * * *

-Visit our new Toys for Special Needs Website for top toys and trusted skill-builders that help boost developmental skills in children of all abilities, organized by therapeutic and skill criteria.
+Visit our online resource of Toys for Special Needs, for top toys and trusted skill-builders that help boost developmental skills in children of all abilities, organized by therapeutic and skill criteria.

 About Dr. Melissa Liguori, Ed.
 D: